krystal/uninterruptible/README.md

 something more advanced such as a threadpool or an event driven pattern you can define this in your server class.

 By overriding `accept_client_connection` you can change how connections are accepted and handled.
-It is recommended that you call `process_request` from this method and still implement `handle_request` to do the bulk of the work since `process_request` tracks the number of active connections to the server.
+It is recommended that you call `process_request` from this method and implement `handle_request` to do the bulk of the work since `process_request` tracks the number of active connections to the server and handles network restrictions.

 `accept_client_connection` is called whenever a connection is waiting to be accepted on the socket server.